WSWUP/gridwxcomp/README.rst

 Station-based bias correction of gridded weather for agricultural applications

-A package for comparing climate station time series data to `gridMET <http://www.climatologylab.org/gridmet.html>`_ data.
+A package for comparing climate station time series data to `gridMET <http://www.climatologylab.org/gridmet.html>`_ (or other gridded) data.
 Major functionality includes tools to:

-* pair station locations with overlapping gridMET cells
+* pair station locations with overlapping grid cells
-* download gridMET data using Google Earth Engine
+* download gridMET data from OpenDap or Google Earth Engine servers
-* calculate mean bias ratios between station and gridMET data and other statistics
+* calculate mean bias ratios between station and gridded data and other statistics
 * spatial interpolation of bias ratios with multiple interpolation options
 * build geo-referenced files of point data and interpolated rasters
-* extract zonal means for a subset of gridMET cells
+* extract zonal means for a subset of gridcells
 * graphics, e.g. time series comparisons and interpolated residuals at stations

-Bias ratios calculated by ``gridwxcomp`` can be used to correct bias of gridMET to station data based on the properties of the stations.
-For example, monthly humidity ratios between station and gridMET for stations within agricultural settings can be used to estimate gridMET bias relative to agricultural locations. ``gridwxcomp`` includes an intuitive command line interface and a Python API.
+Bias ratios calculated by ``gridwxcomp`` can be used to correct bias of grid to station data based on the properties of the stations.
+For example, monthly humidity ratios between station and grid for stations within agricultural settings can be used to estimate grid bias relative to agricultural locations. ``gridwxcomp`` includes an intuitive command line interface and a Python API.

 Documentation
 -------------